-For the 2019 implementation period, four projects were selected for the financing under the COMCEC Project Funding.
-The first project is 'Empowering Halal Industry to Boost Intra-OIC Trade' which will be implemented by the Ministry of Trade of Indonesia.
+For the 2019 implementation period, four projects are being implemented under the COMCEC Project Funding.
+The first project is 'Empowering Halal Industry to Boost Intra-OIC Trade' implemented by the Ministry of Trade of Indonesia.
 This project intends to increase the awareness and compliance of industry to Halal concept, essential rules, and regulations applied by the OIC Member Countries.
 The project consists of a training, workshop and a study visit to Turkey.
-While the study visit will be about learning the Turkish experience, the workshop and training will focus on understanding and knowledge in Halal Product Concept and essential rules and regulations applied by the OIC Member Countries.
+While the study visit was about learning the Turkish experience, the workshop and training focused on understanding and knowledge in Halal Product Concept and essential rules and regulations applied by the OIC Member Countries.
+Project is concluded as of October 2019.

-The second project to be implemented by the Ministry of Economy and Trade of Lebanon is titled 'Supporting Cooperatives to Enhance Their Access to OIC Markets'.
-The project involves a study visit to Turkey, training and a workshop with a view to expand economic opportunities for Lebanese, Kuwaiti and Turkish producers through the support to income-generating activities.
+The second project implemented by the Ministry of Economy and Trade of Lebanon is titled 'Supporting Cooperatives to Enhance Their Access to OIC Markets'.
+The project involves a study visit to Turkey, training and a workshop with a view to expand economic opportunities for Lebanese, Jordanian and Turkish producers through the support to income-generating activities.
 The project aims at acting as a basis to build up infrastructure pillars for the beneficiaries' resilience and most importantly, promoting quality infrastructure as a tool helping to reduce trade barriers.

-Ministry of National Economy of Palestine will carry out the third project under the 2019 implementation period of the COMCEC Project Funding.
-The project titled 'Introduction of Palestinian Export Products to Selected OIC Countries'.
-The project will consist of two study visits to Indonesia and Algeria with a view to discuss all tariff and non-tariff barriers in each target country.
-There will be various stakeholder meetings in order to seek ways to facilitate the movement of goods between Palestine, Algeria and Indonesia.
+Ministry of National Economy of Palestine carries out the third project under the 2019 implementation period of the COMCEC Project Funding.
+The project is titled 'Introduction of Palestinian Export Products to Selected OIC Countries'.
+The activities consist of two study visits to Indonesia and Iraq with a view to discuss all tariff and non-tariff barriers in each target country.
+There has been various stakeholder meetings in order to seek ways to facilitate the movement of goods between Palestine, Iraq and Indonesia.
 In the end, detailed plans of actions will be developed jointly with the counterparts to be implemented in the following year.

 The fourth project in 2019 is owned by the SMIIC with the partnership of Turkey and Malaysia.
 The project is titled 'Increasing Public Halal Awareness in OIC countries'.
 The purpose of the project is to increase Halal awareness and knowledge among public and specialists by producing high quality, and knowledgeable multimedia materials.
-The project includes production of five short films, one illustrated halal training manual and one comics and coloring book to that end.
+The project includes production of ten short films, one illustrated halal training manual and one comics and coloring book to that end.